Tami-L/basel-credit-risk-model/README.md

 - pandas, numpy, scipy
 - scikit-learn
 - mlflow
+- matplotlib
+- streamlit
-- matplotlib, seaborn
+- plotly

 ---

 ## Notes

-- `pd_model.sav`, `pd_model_features.pkl`, `lgd_model.pkl`, and `el_results.pkl` are generated artefacts — they are not versioned and must be regenerated by running the pipeline in order
+- All artefacts in `scorecard_outputs/` are generated — they are not versioned and must be rebuilt by running the pipeline in order
-- `ead_train.csv` and `ead_test.csv` in `data/` are also generated — re-run `ETL.py` to regenerate them
+- `lgd_model.pkl` and `el_results.pkl` in `src/` are also generated
-- Raw loan data is not included in the repository due to size constraints
+- Raw loan data is not included due to size — source from Lending Club / Kaggle
-- The scorecard uses South African credit bureau score ranges (300–850); these can be adjusted via constants at the top of `Scorecard.py`
-- `Credit Risk Modeling - Model Fitting.ipynb` and `Credit Risk Modeling - Preparation.ipynb` are the original exploratory notebooks; the production logic has been refactored into the `.py` scripts
-- `__pycache__/` and `mlruns/` are runtime-generated and should remain in `.gitignore`
+- `woe_etl.py` exposes `transform_inference()` and `load_woe_artifacts()` for applying saved WoE mappings to new data at inference time without re-fitting
+- The recall target (0.75) and all SA scorecard parameters (PDO, base odds, bands) are defined as named constants at the top of their respective files and can be adjusted without touching the logic